Euro zone government bond yields teeter in thin, choppy trading | Business

 German Bund yields have risen by over 250 bps this year, their largest annual increase since at least the 1950s, not least because of the steep rise in interest rates and inflation.
 European governments are funnelling cash into schemes to help consumers and businesses deal with energy prices, which have rocketed this year, driven mainly by a collapse in Russian natural gas deliveries to the region.

-"One: a hawkish ECB - an aggressive message at the December meeting; a very high inflation trajectory; a relatively optimistic growth forecast; upcoming reduction in securities holdings and two: a dramatic change in supply prospects in 2023 (massive increase in net issuance adjusted for ECB purchases)," Hiljanen said.
-Around the periphery, Italian two-year yields rose 3 bps to 3.233%, while 10-year yields fell 1 bp to 4.639%.
+"One: a hawkish ECB - an aggressive message at the December meeting; a very high inflation trajectory; a relatively optimistic growth forecast; upcoming reduction in securities holdings and two: a dramatic change in supply prospects in 2023 (massive increase in net issuance adjusted for ECB purchases)," he said.
+Around the periphery, Italian two-year yields rose 1 bp to 3.21%, while 10-year yields fell 10 bps to 4.556%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)